Falling commodity prices are a huge challenge for the Malaysia economy, Southeast Asia’s third largest.

 For its part, the Malaysia economy diversified a lot over the past few decades.
 The country’s growth during the 1980s and 1990s was driven mostly by exports.
 Malaysia is now a sizable player in the banking and tourism sectors as well though.

 As such, Malaysia is highly susceptible to the fluctuation of raw material prices when compared to many of its neighbors in ASEAN.
 More diversification into the services sector is needed to fix this problem.
-The future of the Malaysian market depends on it.
+The future of the Malaysian economy depends on it.

 - Why I’m Bullish on Singapore Real Estate - 15/10/2017